 ● visits to infrastructure sites and logistic centers that make the Canary Islands a strategic hub from which to increase exports to Africa

 ● exclusive networking receptions with local industry leader and government officials

 ● optional visit to the Africagua Conference (conference activities will include presentations; workshops; networking receptions and B2B meetings with additional firms and government decision-makers from the region, including Morocco, Senegal, Cape Verde, Ghana and Mauritania

 Deadline to pay participation fee: October 9, 2015

 Trade Mission participation fee:

-● Registration fee for Africagua will be waived for trade mission participants
+● Registration fee for the Africagua conference will be waived for trade mission participants

 Expenses for travel, lodging, meals, and incidentals will be the responsibility of each participant.

-To Apply: Please contact Federico Manno or Sandra Collazo for an application.
-Please submit the completed application and your compnay’s product/service literature for the Energy and Environmental Technologies Trade Mission to the Canary Islands and Africagua to Federico Manno or Sandra Collazo.
-Applications will be reviewed to determine your firm’s potential in the region, with a minimum of 12 and a maximum of 20 companies accepted.
+To Apply: Please contact John Saylor or Sandra Collazo for an application.
+Please submit the completed application and your company’s product/service literature for the Virginia/DC DEC Trade Mission to the Canary Islands and Africagua to John Saylor or Sandra Collazo.
+Applications will be reviewed to determine your firm’s potential in the region, with a minimum of 10 and a maximum of 20 companies accepted.
 Applications received after the September 30th deadline will be considered only if space and scheduling constraints permit.